damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 [Rapzid on Hacker News: Going bare metal](https://news.ycombinator.com/item?id=12946174)
 > If you're using CephFS and everyone else wants to be using other Cloud storage solutions, that would actually put you at a disconnect with your users and leave room for a competitor with the tools and experience to scale out on Cloud storage to come in offering support.
 I would at least consider all the opinions in this thread and maybe reach out to that Minqi Pan fellow from Alibaba with questions..

-## How would moving to metal affect the GitLab team?
+## How Would Moving to Metal Affect the GitLab Team?

 [ninjakeyboard on Hacker News: Proposed server purchase](https://news.ycombinator.com/item?id=13153779)
 > Your core competency is code, not infrastructure, so striking out to build all of these new capabilities in your team and organization will come at a cost that you can not predict.
 Looking at total cost of ownership of cloud vs steel isn't as simple as comparing the hosting costs, hardware and facilities.